 - Pat the chicken breasts dry with paper towels and season them on both sides with salt and pepper.

-- Heat the oil in an oven-safe skillet over medium-high heat, about 3 minutes.
+- Heat the oil in an oven-safe skillet over medium-high heat, for about 3 minutes.

 - Place the chicken breasts in the hot skillet, skin side down.
-Cook the chicken breasts without moving them, until the skin is crisp and golden brown, about 5 minutes.
+Cook without moving them until the skin is crisp and golden brown, about 5 minutes.

 - Turn the heat off but leave the skillet on the hot burner for now.
 Turn the chicken breasts skin side up.